Revenue recognition software for Saas businesses

-For a SaaS subscription company, revenue recognition is one of the most important accounting standards; you are often billing for services that are to be rendered far into the future, so the time that revenue is recognized can have a major impact on your quarterly and annual revenue numbers.
+For a SaaS business model, revenue recognition is one of the most important accounting requirements; you often bill for services to be rendered far into the future, so the time that revenue is recognized can have a major impact on your quarterly and annual revenue models.

 Identify a contract with a customer.